You can help your kids write better in 5 minutes, by teaching them the simple principle of “Show, don’t Tell” in their writing.

-#1 tells you what happened, but #2 shows you what happened, as if you were there watching. #2 gives you ‘clues’ that Mary was tired, and that she finished her paper at midnight, without coming right out and telling you.
-A competent author will describe a scene, providing plenty of specific, sensory details that allow the reader to look over her shoulder at it.
+#2 gives you clues that Mary was tired and finished her paper at midnight without telling you.
+Instead of coming right out and telling you something like the first example did, a competent author will describe a scene, providing plenty of specific sensory details.
+It’s like the reader is looking over the writer’s shoulder at the scene.
 If it is well-written, the reader “sees” and “feels” what the writer wants her to “see” and “feel.”

 Let’s take another example:

 2. Miles stalked out of the house, muttering to himself.
 The kids playing in the yard stopped mid-sentence, startled at the slamming of the car door and the sound of squealing tires as he rounded the corner on two wheels and headed into town.